The Journal of Law, Medicine & Ethics, a publication of the American Society of Law, Medicine & Ethics, now accepts unsolicited manuscripts!

 The webpage being cited should be the page where the source begins, not where the source is merely described or available for purchase.
 Do not provide Internet citations for webpages that require a password or fee to access.

-The title of the webpage, if this is the source being cited, should always be in italics (as opposed to quotation marks) unless the portion being cited is only a part of a webpage (e.g., a side column).
+The title of the webpage, if this is the source being cited, should be in quotation marks.
+If the link is a PDF, please use italics.

 Authors are required to independently verify all Internet citations as a final step to submitting their manuscript.
 Inadvertent errors can only be caught by trying to access the Website addresses as they are written in the endnotes from an Internet browser.
 Internet addresses should be typed out letter by letter (that is, not in hyperlinked format).